mlpack/mlpack/doc/user/core/trees/r_plus_plus_tree.md

 ```

  * `DistanceType`: the [distance metric](../distances.md) to use for distance
-   computations.  `RTree` requires that this is
+   computations.  `RPlusPlusTree` requires that this is
    [`EuclideanDistance`](../distances.md#lmetric), and a compilation error will
    be thrown if any other `DistanceType` is specified.